freelawproject/free.law/content/what-should-be-done-about-the-pacer-problem.md

 You can find contact information for your members of congress by [searching on OpenCongress.org](https://www.opencongress.org/people/zipcodelookup).

+#### Crowd Source the Documents

-**Join our crowd-based effort to download PACER documents using RECAP.**
+Another option is to join our crowd-based effort to download PACER documents using RECAP.

 <div class="left-image">